Please read through our FAQS or feel free to contact us via the Contact Page.

 Who are Nash Partnership?

-Nash Partnership is the firm of architects who have developed the masterplan and planning application for the site.
+Nash Partnership is the firm of architects employed by Acorn Property Group.
+They have developed the masterplan and planning application for the site.

 When and where will I be able to view the application?

 The application documents can be found on the Mendip District Council Planning website.

 Am I able to comment on the Application?

 Comments can be made via the Mendip District Council Planning website.